University Library

 Please note when using the tools listed here:

-Practically all of them are problematic with respect to data privacy.
+Many of these tools are problematic with respect to data privacy.
 Please do not enter any personal data of third parties and carefully consider to what extent you want to disclose your own data.

 Please do not upload any copyrighted documents to these tools.